Grand Duchess Olga Nikolaevna of Russia: Relationship with Grigori Rasputin

-Despite this occasional misbehavior, Olga, like all her family, doted on the long-awaited heir Tsarevich Alexei, or "Baby".
-The little boy had frequent attacks of hemophilia and nearly died several times.
+Olga, like the rest of her family, doted on her brother Alexei, nicknamed "Baby."
+Alexei suffered frequent attacks of hemophilia and nearly died several times.
 Like their mother, Olga and her three sisters were also potentially carriers of the hemophilia gene.
 Olga's younger sister Maria reportedly hemorrhaged in December 1914 during an operation to remove her tonsils, according to her paternal aunt Grand Duchess Olga Alexandrovna of Russia, who was interviewed later in her life.
 The doctor performing the operation was so unnerved that he had to be ordered to continue by Tsarina Alexandra.
 Olga Alexandrovna said she believed all four of her nieces bled more than was normal and believed they were carriers of the hemophilia gene like their mother, who inherited the trait from her maternal grandmother Queen Victoria.
 Symptomatic carriers of the gene, while not haemophiliacs themselves, can have symptoms of hemophilia including a lower than normal blood clotting factor that can lead to heavy bleeding.

 Grand Duchess Olga with her brother, Tsarevich Alexei, ca. 1910.

 Olga's mother relied on the counsel of Grigori Rasputin, a Russian peasant and wandering starets or "holy man", and credited his prayers with saving the ailing Tsarevich on numerous occasions.
 Olga and her siblings were also taught to view Rasputin as "Our Friend" and to share confidences with him.
 In the autumn of 1907, Olga's aunt Grand Duchess Olga Alexandrovna of Russia was escorted to the nursery by the Tsar to meet Rasputin.
 Olga, her sisters and brother, were all wearing their long white nightgowns.
 "All the children seemed to like him", Olga Alexandrovna recalled.
 "They were completely at ease with him."

 However, one of the girls' governesses, Sofia Ivanovna Tyutcheva, was horrified in 1910 that Rasputin was permitted access to the nursery when the four girls were in their nightgowns and wanted him barred.
 Although Rasputin's contacts with the children were completely innocent, Nicholas asked Rasputin to avoid going to the nurseries in the future to avoid further scandal.
 Alexandra eventually had the governess fired.
 Tyutcheva took her story to other members of the family.
 Nicholas's sister Grand Duchess Xenia Alexandrovna of Russia was horrified by Tyutcheva's story.
 She wrote on 15 March 1910 that she could not understand: